angoca/jTReqS/README.txt

    And, if you want, the application can create the tables if it is called like
    this:
       jtreqs.sh -dbc
-   For more information about executing the application, please check 'Execution' section.
+   For more information about executing the application, please check the 'Execution' section.

+** Database (DB2)

+ - Create the user jtreqs in the operative system.
+   > sudo useradd jtreqs
+   > sudo passwd jtreqs
+ - Create the database and grant the proper permissions to user <jtreqs>.
+   > db2 CREATE DATABASE jtreqs
+   > db2 CONNECT TO jtreqs
+   > db2 GRANT DBADM ON DATABASE TO USER jtreqs

+   Then, you can create the tables in the database.
+In the 'doc' directory, there is a script called 'db2.sql' that contains th dump of the database.
+   However, the application itself can show the queries to create the tables by calling the application with the option -db.
+Remember to change the data source in order to use DB2 instead of MySQL.
+      jtreqs.sh -db
+   For more information about executing the applications, please check the 'Execution' section.

+** Table's configuration

-   Once, the tables are created, you need to indicate the quantity of drives that the application can use to mounts tapes.
-Remember that the HSM (HPSS) could use many drives to do migration, thus, it is NOT recommended to put the totality of drives for the applications.
-Depending on the ratio reading/writings, this value should be configured.
+   Once, the tables are created, you need to indicate the quantity of drives that the application can use to mount tapes.
+Remember that the HSM (HPSS) could use many drives to do migrations, thus, it is NOT recommended to put the totality of drives for the applications.
+Depending on the reading/writing ratio, this value should be configured.
 If you are going to put 15 T10K-B drives you should insert a row like:
       insert into JMEDIATYPES (id, name, drives) values (1, "T10K-B", 15);
    When using Fair-Share, you have to decide the percentage of drives that will be used for a given client when all drives are requested.
 This will assure a minimum quantity of drives per user when all drives are being used.
-For example, if you want to reserve 20% of drives T10K-B for an experience called atlas, you will do:
+For example, if you want to reserve 20% of drives T10K-B for an experience called Atlas, you will do:
       insert into JALLOCATIONS (id, user, share) values (1, "atlas", 0.20);

 ** System